buttonsrtoys/mvvm_plus/README.md

 final footerText = get<MyOtherWidgetViewModel>(name: 'Footer').someText;
 ```

-## Or add your ViewModel to the widget tree (like Provider, InheritedWidget)
+## Alternatively, make ViewModels inherited (like Provider, InheritedWidget)

-Instead of using the global registry, you have the option of adding ViewModels to the widget tree by adding the specifier `location: Location.tree`, which makes the ViewModel available to descendants:
+Instead of using the global registry, you have the option of adding ViewModels to the widget tree.
+Just add the specifier `location: Location.tree`, which makes the ViewModel available to descendants:

 ```dart
 class MyOtherWidget extends View<MyOtherWidgetViewModel> {